 Emotional Intelligence (EQ)

-Here’s a description of the five qualities shared by people with high EQ:
+What are the qualities of EQ?
+Here’s a short description of the five qualities shared by people with high EQ:

-- Self-Awareness – They know their strengths and weaknesses, and work on these areas so they can perform better.
+- Self-Awareness – They know their strengths and weaknesses, and work on these areas to increase performance.

-- Self-Regulation – They use the filter in their brain before responding.
-They are not impulsive.
+- Self-Regulation – They use the filter in their brain before responding unlike their more impulsive counterparts

-- Motivation – They defer immediate results for long-term success and are effective at whatever they do.
+- Motivation – They defer immediate results for long-term success.
+They are effective at whatever they do.

-- Empathy – They have the ability to identify with and understand the wants, needs, and viewpoints of those around them.
+- Empathy – They have the ability to identify with and understand the wants, needs, and viewpoints from other people.

-- Social Skills – They can manage disputes, are excellent communicators, and are masters at building and maintaining relationships.
+- Social Skills – They are excellent at managing disputes, communications and building relationships.

 According to a Yale University Study on Emotional Intelligence and Social Interaction, there is a positive correlation between the ability to effectively manage emotions and the quality of social interactions that emotionally intelligent people enjoy.
-Here are 5 secrets you can use to increase your social media post engagements from learning EQ:
+Remember this next time you’re about to lash at someone whose opinion you don’t agree with.

-- Post with emotion.
-Whatever information you post will be captured by both sides of the brain – the emotional side and the logic side.
-Be creative.
-Choose the right picture or video and let ‘it’ do the job.
+- Be Bold.
+Whatever information you post will be captured by both sides of the brain – emotion and logic.
+Be creative in choosing the right picture or video and let ‘it’ do the job.
 You don’t have to describe what’s in the visual element with too many words.
-If the picture or video made you feel something when you saw it for the first time, then convey that emotion but in very few words.
-The ability to transfer emotion into a post connects your brand to your audience.
-It gives your posts personality and feeling.
+If the picture or video made you feel something when you saw it for the first time, then convey that emotion in few words.
+The ability to transfer emotion into a post connects your brand to your audience displaying both personality and feeling.

-- Share with emotion.
-The reason you share a post is the same reason why your audience shares a post, because we all want to be heard, we like attention, we want to sound intelligent or be funny.
+- Would you share it?
+The reason you share a post is the same reason why your audience shares a post: (1) we all want to be heard; (2) we like attention; (3) we want to sound intelligent or be funny.
 Before you post ask yourself, “is there something in this post a reader will want to share?”
 If the answer is no, do not post it.

 - Be a resource.
-Through Social you’re able to help people.
-With every Like or every answer you give to a comment on your brand page, you create an experience that will be viewed by many.
-Helping those people with problems builds a strong trust, and positive feeling with your brand.
+With every Like or every answer you give to a comment on your brand page, you help people and create an experience that will be viewed by many.
+Helping those people with problems builds trust and a positive feeling towards your brand.

 About the Author